-- When charging or calibrating a battery - When installing or modifying system software - When writing information to a disc (select models only) - When running Disk Defragmenter on computers with internal hard drives - When performing a backup or recovery
+- When charging or calibrating a battery

+- When installing or modifying system software

+- When performing a backup or recovery

 When you connect the computer to AC power:

 - The battery begins to charge.

 - The screen brightness increases.

 - The power meter icon on the Windows desktop changes appearance.